sslover/designing-for-data-personalization/syllabus.md

     * Are there are any privacy concerns?
 Data Limitations?
     * Does it fulfill its promise?
 Where could you see it going in the future?

 * **Topic 2: Quick and dirty project - compile a dataset and visualize it!** - Pick a dataset that you want to compile as a group (you can manually collect it).
-For example, the average # of dishes left in the ITP sink at different times, noise levels on the ITP floor at different times, the style trends spotted on the L train (septum piercings vs sleeve tattoos), etc.
+For example, the average # of dishes left in the ITP sink at different times, noise levels on the ITP floor at different times, style trends spotted on the L train (septum piercings vs sleeve tattoos), etc. It can be anything you find interesting and worth compiling/visualizing.
     * Compile the dataset using any process that works for you (just be prepared to present your process) -- pen/paper, Google Spreadsheet, tallies on a notepad, App connected to a database, etc.
     * Visualize the dataset in a way that helps relay its key themes and insights -- pen/paper, basic Web dashboard, 3D print, P5 sketch, performance, etc.